rafaelkallis/2pc-polling-strategy/README.md

 ##### An * next to the record type means that the record is forced to stable storage.

 We assume that each tranaction runs through a different instance of the state charts below.
 When the transaction starts, the coordinator sends *prepare* messages to all subordinates.
 The coordinator awaits all subordinates to respond with their votes.
-If all subordinates responded with a *yes* vote, the coordinator sends *commit* messages to all subordinates.
+If all subordinates responded with a *yes* vote the coordinator sends *commit* messages to all subordinates.
 If any subordinate responded to the *prepare* message with a *no* or a timeout has occured, the coordinator sends *abort* messages to all subordinates.
 After sending *commit* (*abort*) messages, the coordinator awaits all subordinates to respond with an *ack* message.
 If a timeout occurres while waiting, the coordinator retransmitts the *commit* (*abort*) message to the respective subordinate.
 The transaction ends when all subordinates have responded with an *ack* message to the coordinator's *commit* (*abort*) message.

 ### Coordinator State Chart